Sally Field Says Burt Reynolds Would Have Been ‘Hurt’ By Her New Memoir, ‘In Pieces’

 “There are times in your life that are so indelible, they never fade away.
 They stay alive, even forty years later… My years with Burt never leave my mind.
 He will be in my history and my heart, for as long as I live.
 Rest, Buddy.”

 For his part, Reynolds almost always reminisced about his relationship with the spritely Sally Field with affection — and regret for his own bull-headedness and overall behavior.
-As reported by the Inquisitr, Reynolds described Sally Field as “the love of his life”, and spoke out on the mistakes that he felt he had made in dealing with her in the past.
+As reported by the Inquisitr, Reynolds described Sally Field as “the love of his life” and spoke out on the mistakes that he felt he had made in dealing with her in the past.

 “Even now, it’s hard on me… I don’t know why I was so stupid.
 Men are like that, you know.
 You find the perfect person, and then you do everything you can to screw it up.”